What Does a Book Writing Coach Do? Author Book Coaching Services Explained

 And you’ll together develop a writing plan and schedule.

-Hiring a book writing coach gives you someone to talk to about your progress and your challenges, an expert to answer your questions about writing and publishing and about your book specifically—in real time—
+In all of these instances, hiring a book writing coach gives you someone to talk to about your progress and your challenges, an expert to answer your questions about writing and publishing and about your book specifically—in real time—

 and the opportunity to test ideas, get strategies and tips to try, and learn secrets that you may not know, all of which will make your book better.